kristianRF/OeconOnlineAppendix/.ipynb_checkpoints/README-checkpoint.md

 # OeconOnlineAppendix
-An online appendix for my final thesis, presented for the MSc Advanced Economics and Finance degree.
+An online appendix for our final thesis, presented for the MSc Advanced Economics and Finance degree.
+Authors: Rasmus Hoffmann and Kristian Rumph Frederiksen